MTMonteiro/challenge-dev-prod/Solution/README.md

 ```bash
 $ docker-compose up
 ```
-_use -d parameter case want run in background_.
+_use -d parameter in case you want to run in background_.

 ## Running

-Captures the csv data stream and append it at runtime to a json format file.
+Captures the csv data stream and appends it at runtime to a json format file.

 ```bash
 $ docker run -it --rm -v $(pwd):/usr/src/code  python-source